jetify-com/opensource/pkg/sandbox/vm/README.md

 - `mem` - the amount of memory (in bytes) to allocate to the VM
 - `cpu` - the number of CPUs to allocate to the VM

+There are two directories shared between the host and guest machines:

+- `boot -> /boot` - gives the host access to the NixOS kernel and initrd so it can create a bootloader
+- `bootstrap -> ~/bootstrap` - contains a script for bootstrapping a new VM from a vanilla NixOS installer ISO (only mounted with `-install`)

 ## Building